-School/College name Academic Year Please sign and return to (DSP) by <insert date=""></insert> have read and am familiar cuments and understand my role and responsibilities as set (1) The School/College's Child Prote (2) Part 1 and Annex A of 'Keeping ection Policy g Children Safe in Education' DfE Guidance , 2018 <please any="" do<="" insert="" other="" relevant="" td="">ocumentation/guidance for your school/college&gt;</please> ocumentation/guidance for your school/college> I am aware that the DSPs/DSLs are : and I able to discuss any concerns t that I may have with them.
-I know that further guidance, togethe <insert location=""></insert> er with copies of the policies mentioned above, are available Signed Date
+School/College name: Kimpton Primary School Academic Year: 2018 - 2019 Please sign and return to: Tracy Clements (DSP) by F Friday 21 st September 2018 I, have read and am familiar with the ny role and responsibilities as set out in (1) The School/College's Child Protection Policy (2) Part 1 and Annex A of 'Keeping Children Safe in Education' DfE Guidance , 2018 <please any="" documentation="" guida<="" insert="" other="" relevant="" td="">nce for your school/college></please> nce for your school/college> I am aware that the DSPs/DSLs are: and I able to discuss any concerns that I may have witl and rable to discuss any concerns that rinay have with n them.
+I know that further guidance, together with copies of the the thick the the Policies folder. e policies mentioned above, are available on Signed Date

-APPENDIX 3: WHAT TO DO IF YOU ARE WORRIED A CHILD IS BEING ABUSED: ADVICE FOR PRACTITIONERS (DfE 2015)
+APPENDIX 3: WHAT TO DO IF YOU ARE WORRIED A CHILD IS BEING ABUSED: ADVICE FOR PRACTITIONERS (DfE 2018)